Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Simulation setup

-As discussed in \autoref{sec:primer}, The reason for modeling three asset pools is to experiment how asset price volatilities might affect the \ac{rl} agent's collateral factor determination.
-Two assets are insufficient to model one stable asset and one volatile asset; if Asset A is volatile against B, then B must be volatile against A. Thus, we need at least three assets to demonstrate the volatility effect on the collateral factor in a self-contained modelling environment.
-To this end, we include in the lending protocol environment three lending pools: WETH---which is the numeraire or the denominating asset of the protocol, USDC---which is a USD-pegged stablecoin, and TKN---which is some arbitrary token.
+We experiment with how asset price volatilities might affect the \ac{rl} agent's collateral factor determination.
+Two assets are insufficient to model one stable asset and one volatile asset; if Asset A is volatile against B, then B must be volatile against A. Thus, we need at least three assets to demonstrate the volatility effect on the collateral factor in a self-contained modeling environment.
+To this end, we include in the lending protocol environment three lending pools covering all three types of crypto-assets: ETH---the numeraire or the denominating asset of the protocol, USDC---a USD-pegged stablecoin, and TKN---some arbitrary token.

-The initial prices---all denominated in WETH---of TKN, USDC and WETH are all normalized to 1.
-The token price time series $P_t$ follow a geometric brownian motion with $\mu_t$ and $\sigma_t$ that can be time-variant but are piece-wise constant within every step.
-The price update at each step can be formally expressed as: